sethbr11/lcr-tools/README.md

   - Handles LCR's report pagination to export all data.
   - Auto-scrolls pages where applicable to ensure all dynamically loaded content is captured.
   - Correctly interprets and exports boolean values (e.g., checkmarks) from tables.
+- **Trip Planning:**
+  - Plan trips to newly moved-in members as you walk through the process of geocoding addresses, creating clusters (groups), and creating the routes.
+  - Kmeans clustering algorithm through [Turf.js](https://turfjs.org/) for finding natural clusters when splitting visits into multiple groups.
+Clusters can be created by specifying a desired number of clusters, or by constraining clusters to a certain range of waypoints (e.g. 5-10 people per cluster).
+  - Interactive map through [Leaflet.js](https://leafletjs.com/) for visualizing waypoints and optimized routes.
+  - Easy export to CSV.
+Implementing PDF export soon.
 - **Comprehensive Logging:** Detailed logging for actions that modify data, with downloadable CSV logs for audit trails and troubleshooting.
 - **Loading Indicators:** Visual feedback for long-running operations.